tim-tom-88/UG-tab-search/README.md

-# 🎸 YT2TAB – Ultimate Guitar Tab Searcher
+# 🎸 UG-tab-search – Ultimate Guitar Tab Searcher

-**YT2TAB** is a Chrome extension that seamlessly integrates **Spotify, YTMusic or Apple Music** playback with **Ultimate Guitar** tab searches.
-Automatically fetch tabs for songs as they play on YouTube with minimal effort.
+**UG-tab-search** is a Chrome extension that seamlessly integrates **Spotify, YTMusic or Apple Music** playback with **Ultimate Guitar** tab searches.
+Automatically fetch tabs for songs as they play in chrome with minimal effort.

 ## 🚀 Features